26 Types of Clamps & Their Uses in All Project Sizes [Pics]

 These are hard to describe, but they're like two clamps in one that hold two pieces of wood, plastic, or metal together at ninety degree angles.
 Like their names suggest, they're designed to hold picture frame right angles together while the wood glue dries This application goes for all types of woodwork and types of glue, simply holding things tight until the glue cures.

 These can be used in welding and any other type of woodworking projects as well.
-If you have four of them you can build entire squares or rectangles all at once instead of waiting four times as long to deal with each of the corners.
+If you have four corner clamps you can build entire squares or rectangles all at once instead of waiting four times as long to deal with each of the corners.

 Types of Clamps for Every Project!